n8n-io/n8n-docs/_snippets/integrations/builtin/core-nodes/code-node.md

 ### External libraries

 If you self-host n8n, you can import and use built-in and external npm modules in the Code node.
-To learn how to enable external modules, refer to the [Configuration Environment Variables](/hosting/configuration/environment-variables/) guide.
+To learn how to enable external modules, refer to the [Enable modules in Code node](/hosting/configuration/configuration-examples/modules-in-code-node/) guide.

 If you use n8n Cloud, you can't import external npm modules. n8n makes two modules available for you: